open5e/open5e/source/monsters/tome-of-beasts/D/dragons/void/ancient-void-dragon.rst

-**Aura of Madness.** Each creature of the dragon’s choice that is within 120 feet of the dragon and aware of it must succeed on a DC 22 Wisdom saving throw or become frightened for 1 minute.
+**Aura of Madness.** Each creature of the dragon’s choice that is within 120 feet of the dragon and aware of it must succeed on a DC 22 Wisdom saving throw or become :ref:`srd:frightened` for 1 minute.
 A creature repeats the saving throw at the end of each of its turns, ending the effect on itself on a success.
 If a creature fails the saving throw by 5 or more it is driven insane.
-An insane creature is frightened permanently, and behaves as if affected by confusion while it is frightened in this way.
+An insane creature is :ref:`srd:frightened` permanently, and behaves as if affected by :ref:`srd:confusion` while it is frightened in this way.
 If a creature’s saving throw is successful or the effect ends for it, the creature is immune to the dragon’s Aura of Madness for the next 24 hours.